 French – I have studied French since the time of high school.
 I have even written a book of poems in French and I was a translator of poems of Arthur Rimbaud from French to Portuguese.

 Spanish – I used to speak Spanish with many latin friends in Chicago.
 Spanish and Portuguese have many words in common and many words that are slightly different, so that it is an easy language for me.
 In 2013 there were more than 1.9 million Hispanics in the Chicago metropolitan area, about 21.5% of the metropolitan population.

 German – German is tough.
 I have been attending a German course for about four years.
 I am now in the beginning of the C1 level and I am speaking quite a lot already.
 Maybe I should move to the south of Brazil (states of Rio Grande do Sul, Santa Catarina and Paraná), where there are many Germans, to speak more German.
-There are also German communities in the countryside of the state Espírito Santo.
+There are also German communities (many towns) in the countryside of the state Espírito Santo, but these Germans speak the German dialect pommersch.
 There are towns in Rio Grande do Sul in which kids speak German at school, such as Santa Cruz do Sul.
 Deutsch ist eine Herausforderung, die ich in ein paar Jahren überwinden möchte.